lakesare/memcode/Readme.md

 ___

-## For both development server and tests:
+## Initial one-time steps for both development and testing:

 ### Create a database postgres user with a password.
 1. Install postgresql.
 2. Go to postgres console: `psql postgres`.
 3. Create a `postgres` user with password: CREATE ROLE postgres WITH LOGIN PASSWORD 'your password here'.
 4. Give them a permission to create dbs, own all extensions etc.: `ALTER ROLE postgres with superuser;`.

+### Copypaste environment variables.
+1. Ask someone for `env.js` file, put it n the root (next to package.json).
+Change local DB_USER and DB_PASSWORD to relevant value.

+### Install needed libraries.
+1. Install npm.

 ___